Friends: Home media

-Blu-ray and DVD

 All ten seasons have been released on DVD individually and as a box set.
 Each Region 1 season release contains special features and are presented in their aforementioned original international broadcast versions, although Region 2 releases are as originally aired domestically.
 For the first season, each episode is updated with color correction and sound enhancement.
 A wide range of Friends merchandise has been produced by various companies.
 In September 1995, WEA Records released the first album of music from Friends, the Friends Original TV Soundtrack, containing music featured in previous and future episodes.
 The soundtrack debuted on the Billboard 200 at number 46, and sold 500,000 copies in November 1995.

 In 1999, a second soundtrack album entitled Friends Again was released.
-Other merchandise includes a Friends version of the DVD game "Scene It?", and a quiz video game for PlayStation 2 and PC entitled Friends: The One with All the Trivia.
-On September 28, 2009, a box set was released in the UK celebrating the series' 15th anniversary.
+Other merchandise includes a Friends version of the DVD game Scene It?, and a quiz video game for PlayStation 2 and PC entitled Friends: The One with All the Trivia.
+On September 28, 2009, a box set was released in the UK celebrating the show's 15th anniversary.
 The box set contained extended episodes, an episode guide, and original special features.

-Warner Home Video released a complete series collection on Blu-ray on November 13, 2012.
-The collection does not feature the extra deleted scenes and jokes that were included on prior DVD releases, and are therefore presented in their NBC broadcast versions.